gkramya30/L100_series/Behavioral_Design_Patterns/interpreter-pattern/README.md

 ## What is the Interpreter Pattern?

 The **Interpreter Pattern** is a **Behavioral Design Pattern** that defines a language's grammar and provides an interpreter to process statements in that language.
-It represents each rule or symbol in the language grammar as a class, allowing complex expressions to be interpreted via a recursive structure :contentReference[oaicite:0]{index=0}.
+It represents each rule or symbol in the language grammar as a class, allowing complex expressions to be interpreted via a recursive structure :contentReference

 ---